ankidaemon/Spring5-ReactJS/README.md

 ### Section 5: Building App with React and Spring
 *	Video1.
 SPA with react
 *	Video2.
-Introduction to Spring Data Rest
+Intergrate react app with Spring backend using REST
 *	Video3.
-Intergrate react app with Spring backend using REST
+Securing the UI and the API
 *	Video4.
-Hypermedia Controls and Conditional Operations
+Writing security Test Cases
 *	Video5.
-Events and  Securing the UI and the API
+Introduction to Spring Data Rest
 *	Video6.
-Writing security Test Cases
+Hypermedia Controls and Conditional Operations